How long it takes 50 common items to decompose

 Vegetables: 5 days to 1 month

-Vegetable matter breaks down quickly, and in some cases, in less than a week.
+Vegetable matter breaks down quickly—in less than a week in some cases.
 This, along with the excellent nutrient content contained within decaying vegetable matter, makes veggie scraps perfect for composting.

 Orange peels: 6 months

-Fruits can take longer than vegetables to break down, particularly those that are highly acidic.
+Fruits, particularly highly acidic ones, can take longer than vegetables to break down.
 Self-contained and easy to eat on the go, oranges account for more scrap waste than most fruits, and they also take longer to decompose.